PX4/PX4-user_guide/en/flight_modes_fw/README.md

 When all sticks are released/centered (no roll, pitch, yaw, and ~50% throttle) the aircraft will return to straight, level flight, and keep its current altitude and flight path irrespective of wind.
 This makes it easy to recover from any problems when flying.
-Roll, pitch and yaw are all angle-controlled (so it is impossible to roll over or loop the vehicle).
+Roll and pitch are angle-controlled (so it is impossible to roll over or loop the vehicle).

+The yaw stick can be used to increase/reduce the yaw rate of the vehicle in turns.
+If left at center the controller does the turn coordination by itself, meaning that it will apply the necessary yaw rate for the current roll angle to perform a smooth turn.

 ![FW Position Mode](../../assets/flight_modes/position_fw.png)